 Factors such as pearl-fishing, loss of habitat, acidification, fertiliser run-off, organic enrichment, loss of host-fish species and pollution are all attributed to declines in the UK population.
-Fresh water pearl mussel is now classified as a critically engendered species.
+The fresh water pearl mussel is now classified as a critically engendered species.

 Fresh water pearl mussels receive protection under the following legislation: